Operational Quantum Reference Frame Transformations: Introduction

-We choose the invariant operators rather than invariant states (as in the quantum information approach) or Hilbert space vectors (as in the perspective-neutral approach \cite{de2021perspective}), noting that when $G$ is not compact such spaces may be empty.
+We choose the invariant operators rather than invariant states (as in the quantum information approach) or Hilbert space vectors (as in the perspective-neutral approach \cite{de2021perspective}), because when $G$ is not compact such objects may not exist.
 Indeed, the perspective-neutral approach requires distributional techniques which are not known to be rigorously possible in general.
 Further operational equivalences are considered later; the newly introduced notions of relative states and observables, needed for the frame transformations, are based on this concept.

 Next comes the topic of the \emph{localizability} (norm-$1$) property of positive operator-valued measures (POVMs), which assures the existence of probability measures arising via the Born rule being concentrated around an arbitrary point to arbitrary precision.
 These POVMs, in conjunction with a \emph{covariance} property described here, play an important role throughout, as discussed in the next section.
 Various examples of covariant POVMs are provided (with and without the localizability property being satisfied), including those defined by systems of coherent states, familiar from the perspective-neutral approach (e.g. \cite{Vanrietvelde:2018pgb,de2021perspective}).